The Coolidge Cup

 Below is the registration form for the 2024 Coolidge Cup.
 If you have received and accepted an invitation from the Coolidge Foundation to compete in the 2024 Coolidge Cup, then please fill out this form.
 This is the form that truly makes your participation official!
 This information is extremely important to our planning and it is required in order to secure your spot.
 Please do not fill out this form using a smart phone.
 It will not work correctly.
 Use a computer.

-We will close this registration form on June 1st at 11:59 pm ET.
-If you have not registered by that time, then you will not be able to compete at the Coolidge Cup.
+We will close this registration form on Sunday, June 2nd at 11:59 pm ET.
+If you have not registered by that time, then you will not be able to compete at the Coolidge Cup and your spot will go to someone else.

 2018 Coolidge Cup winners with Robert L. Luddy, Maria Luddy, Ben Voth, and Jared Rhoads